LokiusV/WeWereInVR/README.md

 # WeWereInVR
-# THE MOD IS CURRENTLY SEMI-BROKEN
+# THE MOD DOES NOT WORK WITH THE NEWEST VERSION OF THE GAME.
+PLEASE DOWNGRADE TO THE NOVEMEBER 2020 VERSION!!!
 ### If your PC region is set to a place that uses a . instead of a , to seperate decimals, please make sure to replace the , with a . in settings.txt!